MANIPULATIONS

 This formal choice is accompanied by extreme attention to print quality.
 Long produced in black and white, and occasionally in color from the 2000s onward, the images seek to minimize subjective expressiveness in order to intensify the presence of the object.
 They adopt the exact dimensions of the photographed objects, reinforcing the impression of a direct confrontation between image and referent.

 At the same time, Philippe Gronon’s practice highlights the constructed nature of all representation.
 Photography presents itself as a conventional object, situated within the space of art and fully assuming its status as a picture hung on the wall.
-This formalization, sometimes underscored by subtle interventions on the frame or margins, recalls that every image rests on a series of rules, adjustments, and decisions.
-The represented objects gradually detach themselves from their functional image; their visual presence asserts itself and opens up new fields of interpretation.
-A blackboard may thus become a painting—a fully pictorial surface, where the brush marks left in the chalk evoke gestural abstraction; the striking surfaces of matchboxes can be read as miniature pastels, revealing a form of lyrical abstraction; the multitude of multicolored threads crossing a transport cover turns into painterly splashes.
+This formalization, sometimes underscored by subtle interventions on the frame or margins, reminds the viewer that every image rests on a series of rules, adjustments, and decisions.
+The objects represented gradually detach themselves from their functional

-The Versos series, initiated in private collections and later pursued in numerous institutions (Centre Pompidou, the Louvre, Musée Picasso, MAMAC, and the museums of fine arts in Dijon, Nantes, Amiens, Saint-Étienne, among others), occupies a central place in the exhibition.
-By photographing the backs of paintings—by anonymous artists as well as major figures from all periods—Gronon shifts attention to the work’s behind-the-scenes.
+The Versos series, initiated in private collections and later acquired by numerous institutions (Centre Pompidou, the Louvre, Musée Picasso, MAMAC, and the museums of fine arts in Dijon, Nantes, Amiens, Saint-Étienne, among others), occupies a central place in the exhibition.
+By photographing the backs of paintings—by anonymous artists as well as major figures from all periods—Gronon shifts the attention to the work’s behind-the-scenes.
 Labels, inscriptions, stretchers, and traces of conservation or handling become material clues, offering another reading of art history: more factual, quieter, yet deeply revealing.

-Taken together, these series testify to a sustained interest in transitional objects, whose very function destines them to disappearance.
+Taken together, these series testify to a sustained interest in transitional objects, whose very function destines them to disappear.
 Their transformation into images suddenly brings them into view, conferring upon them an almost hieratic presence.
 The viewer is invited to scrutinize the smallest detail while questioning what these surfaces reveal—or conceal—about human activity, labor, memory, and creation.
-By extracting these objects from their functional context without ever transforming them, Philippe Gronon shifts them into another regime of visibility.
+By extracting these objects from their functional context without ever transforming them, Philippe Gronon shifts them into another sphere of visibility.
 Stripped of immediate utility yet bearing the marks of their use, they now exist as images, revealing their formal power and opening a space for reflection on the very conditions through which a thing becomes a work of art.